NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

 ============================

-Chiltepin provides specialized tasks for transferring and deleting data between Globus data transfer endpoints.
-These tasks integrate seamlessly with Parsl workflows, allowing you to stage data, process it, and clean up afterward.
+Chiltepin provides specialized tasks for transferring and deleting data between Globus Transfer endpoints.
+These tasks integrate seamlessly with Chiltepin workflows, allowing you to stage data, process it, and clean up afterward.

 .. important::
-   **Data Endpoints vs Compute Endpoints**: Globus has two types of endpoints:
+   **Transfer Endpoints vs Compute Endpoints**: Globus has two types of endpoints:

-   - **Data Transfer Endpoints**: Used for moving and managing files (documented here)
+   - **Transfer Endpoints**: Used for moving and managing files (documented here)
    - **Compute Endpoints**: Used for executing tasks (see :doc:`endpoints`)

    These are configured and managed separately through the Globus service.